Project

 No release in over 3 years

 Ruby FFI bindings for tasker-core, providing 10-100x performance improvements for workflow orchestration, dependency resolution, and state management.
-This gem enables Rails applications using the Tasker engine to leverage Rust's performance for computationally intensive orchestration operations while maintaining Ruby's flexibility for business logic.
+This gem enables Ruby applications using the Tasker engine to leverage Rust's performance for computationally intensive orchestration operations while maintaining Ruby's flexibility for business logic.

 2005